North Korea and weapons of mass destruction: History

-Report on North Korea by United Nations Panel of Experts with information's disclosed by various member countries that the status of its ballistic missile program as comprehensive and autonomous with guidance system being indigenous, demonstrated by recent test of a short range ballistic missile similar to Iskander and demonstrating depressed trajectory as such.
+Report on North Korea by United Nations Panel of Experts with information disclosed by various member countries that the status of its ballistic missile program as comprehensive and autonomous with guidance system being indigenous, demonstrated by recent test of a short range ballistic missile similar to Iskander and demonstrating depressed trajectory as such.

 In January 2020, Vice Chairman of the Joint Chiefs of Staff John E. Hyten said "North Korea is building new missiles, new capabilities, new weapons as fast as anybody on the planet."

 On October 19, 2021, North Korea launched a ballistic missile that landed in the Sea of Japan.
 Japan's prime minister Fumio Kishida called the launch "very regrettable".

-The French think tank Foundation for Strategic Research released a report analyzing the North Korean nuclear arsenal and ballistic missiles.
+The French think tank Foundation for Strategic Research released a report analyzing North Korean nuclear arsenal and ballistic missiles.
 It estimated the accuracy of short range ballistic missiles such as Hwasong-11A (KN-23) and Hwasong-11B (KN-24) to be 35 meters based on satellite imagery and the distance between impact craters from missile tests, and 80–90 meters for the KN-25 large diameter guided rocket.

 The Congressional Research Service issued a report citing a 2017 assessment by the Defense Intelligence Agency that North Korea has achieved a level of miniatuarization of nuclear warheads needed to mount them on short range and intercontinental ballistic missiles.
 CRS assessed that the Hwasong-11A (KN-23) SRBM, which can target the entire Korean peninsula, and the Pukguksong-2 (KN-15) MRBM, which can target all of Japan, can carry both conventional and nuclear warheads.